 All grant funds are paid on a reimbursement basis only.
 Documentation of all expenditures (grant and local matching share) must be submitted to and be audited by MDF.
-All expenses must be documented with copies of bills and photocopies of both sides of canceled checks.
+All expenses must be documented with copies of invoices and copies of both sides of canceled checks.
 All matching funds must also be documented.
 Time sheets signed by the employee or volunteer and supervisor are required for volunteer and in-kind services, showing a pre-approved rate and total dollar value of the donated or in-kind time.
-The dollar value of donated equipment and donated space must also be documented for approval as match.
-Reimbursement may be made in installments, although 10% of total grant award will be withheld for final payment pending approval of the project products by MDF.
+The dollar value of donated equipment and donated space must also be documented for approval as a match.
+Reimbursement may be made in installments, although 10% of the total grant award will be withheld for final payment pending approval of the project deliverables and final reporting by MDF.